 From: FL, United States

-Genre: Jazz, Bossa Nova, Samba
+Genre: Jazz, Bossa Nova, Latin Jazz

 Pianist Freddie Leon (nee Alfredo Leon, Jr.) was born in the borough of Manhattan, New York City, in December of 1953.
 In the mid 1970s moved to sunny and beautiful Miami, Florida where he attended undergraduate music studies at Miami Dade Community College, North Campus, and later at Florida International University.
 In the mid 1980s moved to the Washington, D.C. metropolitan area attending graduate studies in musicology and ethnomusicology at the University of Maryland, College Park.